ascn/raytracer/README.md

 Julia worked on reading JSON scenes, normal mapping, and ambient occlusion.

-Ray worked on all the primitives, including cubes, spheres, squares, cylinders, cones, **add more**, texture mapping, and depth of field.
+Ray worked on all the primitives, including cubes, spheres, squares, cylinders, cones, disks, and texture mapping.